JonTJT/ICT-1003Project/README.md

 - Economy system (Good to have)

 ## Timeline
-4-Nov to 8-Nov - Explore functionalities based on allocated task and identify any challenges/additional modules required 28-Nov - DEADLINE
+4-Nov to 8-Nov - Explore functionalities based on allocated task and identify any challenges/additional modules required\n
+28-Nov - DEADLINE